LW2904/basic-steambot/README.md

 This will be extremely useful later on.
 Our bot, for example will also be such an object.

-If you want to be fancy, you also use the new (introduced 2016)  `Class` keyword to do this:
+If you want to be fancy, you could also use the new (introduced 2016)  `class` keyword to do this:

 ```javascript
 class Car {